Which flu vaccine is best? Influvac flu vaccine - instructions for use, reviews Flu shot vaccine name.

 Combination with other vaccines

-Inspection before vaccination
+Examination before vaccination

 Before vaccination, the child must be examined by a pediatrician with thermometry.

-Personal Observations
+Personal observations

-Grippol Plus and Grippol
+Grippol plus and influenza

-Flu shot 2016-2017: pros and cons
+Flu vaccination 2016-2017: pros and cons

 • Reduces the risk of contracting the virus.
 The flu vaccine contains special antibodies that actively respond to the appearance of the virus.
-That is, the immune system is activated to fight certain harmful bacteria, which allows the body to further independently recognize such viruses and destroy them.
+That is, the immune system is activated to fight certain harmful bacteria, which allows the body to independently recognize such viruses and destroy them.

 Important!
-The flu vaccine does not give a 100% guarantee against the virus, but only provides partial protection.
-But the vaccination made will ensure, in case of infection, a quick recovery and recovery from the disease.
+The flu vaccine does not provide a 100% guarantee against the virus, but only provides partial protection.
+But the vaccination will ensure a quick recovery and recovery from the disease in case of infection.

 Who needs vaccination